Plan B is now Plan B One-Step:

 STD Protection:Plan B EC offers no protection against sexually transmitted infections.

 Read A Quick Recap of EC.
-Then, test your knowledge by taking our Emergency Contraception Quiz!
+Then, test your knowledge by taking my Emergency Contraception Quiz!

 Duramed Pharmaceuticals.
 (2006).
 Plan B(Levonorgestrel) Tablets, 0.75 mg.